boaaa/ALC-week8/README.md

 - make sure you have eth on optimism goerli
 - enjoy the game

-Thanks to @MSBivens for the this code
+Thanks to @MSBivens for the original project